Proposed burqa ban in Australia: State-level enforcement

 In September 2011, Australia's most populous state, New South Wales, passed the Identification Legislation Amendment Act 2011 requiring a person to remove a face covering if asked by a state official.
 The law is viewed as a response to a court case in 2011 where a woman in Sydney was convicted of falsely claiming that a traffic policeman had tried to remove her niqab.

 Political positions

 Politicians such as Cory Bernardi, George Christensen, Jacqui Lambie, Mark Latham, Pauline Hanson and Tony Abbott have openly advocated for a ban on the burqa, either in public places or in all settings (depending on the person).
 Several political parties also officially support a ban on the burqa, including the Australian Conservatives and One Nation.

 Public opinion

-A 2017 poll of 2,832 Australian residents conducted by Sky News Australia and ReachTEL found that more than half of respondents either supported or strongly supported banning the burqa in public spaces.
+A 2017 poll of 2,832 Australian residents conducted by media outlet Sky News Australia and ReachTEL found that more than half of respondents either supported or strongly supported banning the burqa in public spaces.